ShreyasTheOne/buggernaut-backend/README.md

 **Buggernaut bridges the gap between you and the users of your app, providing a way for them to report any bugs they find in it**

 This is the repository for the **backend** application of Buggernaut.
-Click [here](https://github.com/shreyasdoda/buggernaut-frontend) to go to the backend repository.
+Click [here](https://github.com/shreyasdoda/buggernaut-frontend) to go to the frontend repository.

 # Setup instructions (for local server only):
 - Clone this repository to a folder on your device.